FunPythonEC/uPy-rosserial/README.md

 **Have in mind before publishing or subscribing to a topic, the message class must be generated with `ugenpy`**

 ## Usage

+Everytime before establishing rosserial communication, this command must be run:
+>rosrun rosserial_arduino serial_node.py _port:=/dev/ttyUSB0 _baud:=115200

+Note port and baudrate can be changed, in ESP32 I prefer using 115200 for baudrate.

 ### Publish example

 Suppose `ColorRGBA.py` has been created using `ugenpy` and `ColorRGBA.msg` file: